Dental CAD Market Size and Share

 Dental CAD Market Analysis by Mordor Intelligence

-The Dental CAD market is valued at USD 3.07 billion in 2025 and is on course to reach USD 5.13 billion by 2030, expanding at an 8.95% CAGR.
-Growth rests on the accelerating shift from analog laboratories to end-to-end digital workflows that shorten crown design‐to-delivery cycles from hours to minutes while preserving micrometer-level accuracy.
-Artificial-intelligence (AI) layers now automate restoration design, suggesting connectors, emergence profiles, and occlusal contacts in real time and trimming two-thirds of manual CAD time per case.
+Growth rests on the accelerating shift from analog laboratories to end-to-end digital workflows, which shorten crown design-to-delivery cycles from hours to minutes while preserving micrometer-level accuracy.
+Artificial-intelligence (AI) layers now automate restoration design, suggesting connectors, emergence profiles, and occlusal contacts in real-time, and trim two-thirds of manual CAD time per case.
 Hardware commoditization is nudging competitive advantage toward software ecosystems that unify intraoral scanners, cloud collaboration portals, and chairside milling units.
 Demographic aging, rising implant acceptance, and global DSO consolidation further anchor long-range growth as large practice networks standardize procurement and training across hundreds of sites.
 Europe maintains leadership through stringent quality standards and early digital adoption, yet Asia-Pacific shows the steepest curve as healthcare infrastructure investment coincides with growing patient spending power.

 Key Report Takeaways